 - 1- 6 fluid ounce bottle liquid pectin

-- Wash and remove stems from jalapeño and sweet peppers and grind in food processor.
+- Wash and remove the stems from the jalapeño and sweet peppers, grind in food processor.

-- Add ground pepper, sugar and cider vinegar in large sauce pot.
+- Add the ground pepper, sugar and cider vinegar in a large pot.

-- Bring to a boil; boil hard 1 minute, stirring constantly.
+- Bring mixture to a boil; boil hard 1 minute, stirring constantly.

-- Pour into hot, sterilized jars, top with sterilized lids.
-Secure lids with bands and allow jars to cool slowly, creating a seal.
+- Pour into hot, sterilized jars, top with the sterilized lids.
+Secure the lids with bands and allow jars to cool slowly, creating a seal.